Affordable Health Care for America Act

-The Affordable Health Care for America Act (or HR 3962) was a bill that was crafted by the United States House of Representatives of the 111th United States Congress on October 29, 2009.
+The Affordable Health Care for America Act (or HR 3962) was a bill that was drafted by the United States House of Representatives of the 111th United States Congress on October 29, 2009.
 The bill was sponsored by Representative Charles Rangel.

 At the encouragement of the Obama administration, the 111th Congress devoted much of its time to enacting reform of the United States' health care system.
-Known as the "House bill,” HR 3962 was the House of Representatives' chief legislative proposal during the health reform debate.
+Known as the "House bill", HR 3962 was the House of Representatives' chief legislative proposal during the health reform debate.

 On December 24, 2009, the Senate passed an alternative health care bill, the Patient Protection and Affordable Care Act (H.R.
 3590).
 In 2010, the House abandoned its reform bill in favor of amending the Senate bill (via the reconciliation process) in the form of the Health Care and Education Reconciliation Act of 2010.

 Key provisions

 The central changes that would have been made by the legislation, had it been enacted, included the following: